Veronica-1/Capstone/README.md

 ## Acknowledgments

-* We'd like to acknowledge the author of *pyimagesearch* for providing open source code that informed the understanding of a mixed-data approach
+* We'd like to acknowledge the author of *pyimagesearch* for providing open source code that informed the initial understanding of a mixed-data approach and other authors of the cited references.
-* We'd also like to acknowledge our advisor, Sagar Kamarthi PhD, and our technical design reviewer, Sri Radhakrishnan PhD
+* We'd also like to acknowledge our advisor, Sagar Kamarthi PhD, and our technical design reviewer, Sri Radhakrishnan PhD.
-* Finally, we'd like to thank our Northeastern capstone advisors, Professors McManus & Jager-Helton of the IE department
+* Finally, we'd like to thank our Northeastern capstone advisors, Professors McManus & Jager-Helton of the IE department!